steveberardi/starplot/docs/examples.md

 ## Optic plot of The Pleiades with a Refractor Telescope

-The following code will create an optic plot that shows what The Pleiades will look like through a refractor telescope on December 16, 2023 at 9pm PT from Palomar Mountain in California.
+The following code will create an optic plot that shows what The Pleiades looked like through a refractor telescope on December 16, 2023 at 9pm PT from Palomar Mountain in California.

 ```python
 {% include 'examples/example_05.py' %}